Calm Coach support for first-generation wealth builders

 Calculators should explain the decision, not just output a number.

-Every high-stress result is moving toward the same pattern: what this means, what changed, what became harder, and one next move.
+Calculators explain what changed, what became easier, what became harder, and one next move.

 Reviewed for 2026